doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ```elixir
 {:sum, [], [1, 2, 3]}
 ```
-Here the first element is the call *type*, the second one is again metadata, and the third one is a list of *arguments*(or *children*).
-Most of the time the type is an atom but, as we'll see later, there are some special bits of syntax in which the type can be another 3-tuple.
+Here the first element is an atom in the case of non-qualified calls like this example, or a tuple representing a call to the `.` operator in the case of qualified calls like `String.downcase("HELLO")`.
+The second element is again metadata, and the third one is a list of *arguments*.

 ### Operators and constructors
-Operators like `+` are also represented as calls:
+Operators like `+` are also represented as non-qualified calls:
 ```elixir
 quote do
   1 + 2